OutSystems/docs-support/src/forge/forge-overview.md

 ---
 summary: The OutSystems Forge is a repository of reusable, open code modules, connectors, UI components, and business solutions to help speed up app delivery time.
-tags: forge
+tags: forge; forge_support
 ---

 # Overview

 ## What can I expect to find in the Forge? { #find-in-forge }

-The Forge is an OutSystems repository that enables community users to share and collaborate in software projects.
+The [Forge](https://www.outsystems.com/forge/) is an OutSystems repository that enables community users to share and collaborate in software projects.
 Those software projects can be:

 * Applications
 * Integrations